-Some next-generation members of enterprising families, who find themselves setting up family offices for their patriarch or matriarch in their 40s, 50s or 60s, can find the process daunting.
+Some next-generation members of enterprising families who are setting up family offices for the founders can find the process daunting.

-Sometimes, it can be confusing whether to join a multi-family office, or set up their own, and how to integrate or separate the family business from the family office.
+Should they join a multi-family office or set up their own?
+Should they integrate or separate the family business from the family office?

 Shannon Gorski, founder and managing director of the Averbach family office and managing director of the Vancouver-based Betty Averbach Foundation